Afterverse/match3-test/README.md

 **Rules**

-- Game must be coded in C# using Unity 2019.2 or later
+- Game must be coded in C# using Unity 2019.2 or later (Official Releases: Do not use Alpha/Beta builds!)
 - After every change in the board the game must evaluate if there is possible moves and shuffle gems if needed.
 - Every round must last 2 minutes and have a points goal that will bee increased after the conclusion of each round.
 - Game must have sound and make use of the sprites of this repository.